A randomized algorithm for simultaneously diagonalizing symmetric matrices by congruence: Numerical experiments

 For this experiment, synthetic nearly SDC families $\tilde \Acal = \{\tilde A_k = VD_kV^T + \epsilon E_k \in \reals^{n \times n}\}_{k=1}^{d}$ have been generated as follows.
 The matrix $V$ is fairly well-conditioned, obtained from normalizing the columns of a Gaussian random matrix.
 Each diagonal entry of $D_k$ is the absolute value of an i.i.d. standard normal random variable, shifted by $0.01$ to ensure sufficiently strong positivity.
 We consider three different sizes $(d,n) = (10,10), (100,10), (10,100)$ and three different noise levels $\epsilon_1 = 0$, $\epsilon_2 = 10 ^{-6}$, and $\epsilon_3 = 10^{-3}$.
 The perturbation directions $E_k$ are Gaussian random matrices normalized such that $\sum_{k=1}^{d}\fnorm{E_k}^2 = 1$.
 Because the positive definiteness of each matrix is assumed by QNDIAG and PHAM, we enforce PD by repeatedly generating $E_k$ until all matrices $\tilde A_k$ are positive definite.
 We always scale the columns of the output $\tilde X$ to have norm $1$ so that the output error is comparable among different algorithms.
 The obtained results are shown in the Table \ref{table:RSDC_10_10}--\ref{table:RSDC_10_100}.
 The execution times and errors for each setting are averaged over 100 runs with the same family of matrices.
 We have repeated the same experiments for several randomly generated nearly SDC families (with the same settings) to verify that the results shown in Table \ref{table:RSDC_10_10}--\ref{table:RSDC_10_100} are representative.

 We have also tested the algorithms on relatively ill-conditioned matrices.
 For this purpose, we set $\epsilon = 0$, $d = 30$, and $n = 20$.
 The matrix $V$ is generated as described above, while the diagonal entries of $D_k$ are a random permutation of the vector The results are shown in Table \ref{table:ill_conditioned_rsdc}.
 From all the above experiments on synthetic data, we can conclude that RFFDIAG is significantly more efficient than PHAM and QNDIAG, while reaching a level of accuracy that is comparable or better.
 PHAM and QNDIAG struggle to obtain good accuracy for ill-conditioned matrices, while they pose no problem for RFFDIAG.
 Among the algorithms considered in this paper, RFFDIAG offers the best compromise between accuracy and efficiency.

 The numerical results reported in Tables \ref{table:RSDC_10_10} -- \ref{table:RSDC_10_100} show that the error of RSDC increases with $n$.
 This growth with $n$ is also reflected by the constants in our theoretical results (Theorem \ref{thm:npd_prob_bound} and \ref{thm:pd_prob_bound}), as well as the sensitivity analysis performed in~\cite[Eqn.
-(41)]{Afsari08}.
-Table \ref{table:RSDC_10_100} indicates that this puts RSDC at a disadvantage when the input error becomes larger and this makes it necessary to refine the result of RSDC by a subsequent optimization, as done by RFFDIAG.
+(41)]{Afsari08} and \cite[Theorem 1.4]{Pencilbased}.
+Table \ref{table:RSDC_10_100} indicates that this puts RSDC at a disadvantage when the input error and the dimension $n$ become larger and this makes it necessary to refine the result of RSDC by a subsequent optimization, as done by RFFDIAG.